Dan J. Harkey

 Article:

-I have always felt like a stray bird because I was fortunate to read in-depth and learn from experiences to develop my value system.
-I often choose the path not determined by the majority in conventional thinking, opinion, or critical analysis.
-I see our institutions and systems, primarily manipulated by others, including government, major corporations for profit, and institutions like public education, as flawed and self-serving.
+I have always felt like a stray bird because I was fortunate enough to read in-depth and learn from experience, which helped me develop my value system.
+I often choose the path that defies conventional thinking, opinion, or critical analysis.
+I see our institutions and systems, which are primarily manipulated by others, including the government, major corporations for profit, and institutions like public education, as flawed and self-serving.

-Our institutions relegate us to their occupation and keep us entertained for their self-serving motives.
-Public education is about submission, indoctrination, and conformity.
-Critical thinking and uniqueness are frowned upon.
+Our institutions often occupy us and keep us entertained for their own self-serving motive—public education is usually about submission, indoctrination, and conformity.
+Critical thinking and individual uniqueness are often frowned upon.

 Many unique thinkers over the centuries are famous for developing soul-searching mottos that serve as guiding lights, keeping us informed and enlightened on our journey of self-discovery.